Fariba-Kamani/lets-padel/README.md

 In future implementations I would like to:

-1. display the matches the users have requested on the website and allowing the other users to be able to send requests to join the available matches while the match hasn't become full.
+1. Display the matches that users have requested on the website, allowing other users to send requests to join available matches while the match hasn’t become full.
-2. Uppdating the displayed matches and remove the old ones from the display.
+2. Update the displayed matches and remove old ones from the display.
-3. Allowing the user to have an account on the website to be able to
+3. Allow users to have an account on the website to:
-   * add other players in their friend list,
+   * Add other players to their friend list.
-   * send messages,
+   * Send messages.
-    * keep a record of the matches that have been played
+   * Keep a record of played matches.
-    * be able to see the status of the match they have requested.
+   * View the status of the match they have requested.

 ### Accessibility

-I have been mindful during coding to ensure that any one can understand my website regardless of auditory, visual or physical disability.
+I have been mindful during coding to ensure that anyone can understand my website, regardless of auditory, visual, or physical disability.

-* Semantic HTML has been used to both help the browser to understand the content, also to provide the screen readers with extra functionality to operate by keyboard rather than by a mouse.
+* Semantic HTML has been used to help both the browser understand the content and provide screen readers with extra functionality for keyboard operation, rather than relying solely on a mouse.
-* Semantic text structure such as headings, paragraphs, list, ... has been used to help the screen reader to have the indicators it needs to read out the content in a useful way.
+* Semantic text structure, such as headings, paragraphs, and lists, has been used to help screen readers provide the indicators they need to read out the content in a useful way.
-* Semantic structural elements such as nav, header, section, footer has been used to provide screen readers with important information that can be conveyed to their users.
+* Semantic structural elements, such as nav, header, section, and footer, have been used to provide screen readers with important information that can be conveyed to their users.
-* UI controls such as links, buttons and form have been used to allow the user to interact with the website and they can, by browser default, be accessed by using a keyboard or by clicking the tab key to jump from one UI control to another.
+* UI controls, such as links, buttons, and forms, have been used to allow users to interact with the website.
+By browser default, they can be accessed using a keyboard or by clicking the tab key to jump from one UI control to another.
-* Form labels have been used so that the screen readers can clearly label input fields for their users.
+* Form labels have been used so that screen readers can clearly label input fields for users.
-* Aria-label attribute has been used for making more sence of icons, links, background images and interactive elements for the screen reader users.
+* The aria-label attribute has been used to provide a more meaningful description for icons, links, background images, and interactive elements, specifically for screen reader users.
-* Using a hover state on all buttons on the site to make it clear to the user if they are hovering over a button.
+* Use a hover state on all buttons on the site to make it clear to the user whether they are hovering over a button.
-* Using a sensible font, font sizes, line heights, color contrast for the text content and sticking to common conventions to make the website intuitive, easy to read and follow for all users.
+* Use a sensible font, font sizes, line heights, color contrast for the text content and sticking to common conventions to make the website intuitive, easy to read and follow for all users.

 - - -